oneeve8/kobble-data/content/feamber.md

 What is consciousness...?

-I thinklive in a Temporal Realm.
+I think we live in a Temporal Realm.

 We are just here temporarily.